MicrosoftDocs/memdocs/memdocs/configmgr/core/understand/product-feedback.md

 - Do you need immediate assistance?
 If so, contact Microsoft support for urgent issues.
 For more information, see [Support options and community resources](find-help.md#support-options-and-community-resources).

 - Is this feedback a suggestion to improve the product?
-If so, share a new idea on UserVoice.
+If so, share a new idea instead.
 For more information, see [Send a suggestion](#send-a-suggestion).

 - Is the issue with the product documentation?
 You can file feedback directly on the documentation.
 For more information, see [Doc feedback](../../../use-docs.md#about-feedback).